alreich/abstract_algebra/Docs/source/alg_doc.rst

 .. automodule:: algebras
    :members:
    :special-members: __len__, __eq__, __mul__
+   :undoc-members:
+   :private-members:

 Quick Test
 ----------

-To quickly test *algebras*, execute: python algebras.py
+To quickly test *algebras*, execute: `python algebras.py`

-The output should end with the words "End of Tests".
+The output should end with the words "END OF TESTS".